 Any other option or “technique” to reduce or eliminate breast milk will not be effective and can even be dangerous or traumatic.
 Only in certain cases can cabergoline* tablets be somewhat effective.

-Despite having taken the medication, it is very common that, once at home, you experience breastmilk coming in a lot, anyways.
-In fact the effect of having your baby close to you, touching and smelling your baby, can activate the production of prolactin and oxytocin again.
+Despite having taken the medication, it is very common that, once at home, you experience breastmilk coming in a lot, anyway.
+In fact, the effect of having your baby close to you, touching and smelling your baby, can activate the production of prolactin and oxytocin again.

 After the mother has already had mature breastmilk coming in, this medication has no effect anymore.
 For this reason, it should not be recommended for a mother who has already started breastfeeding.
 In this case, to stop breastfeeding, the only way to go is to remove a little breastmilk each time when it feels necessary and gradually a little less quantity every time.